nrasch/nrasch.github.io/_posts/2020-08-02-incrementaly-modernizing-your-software-development-processes.md

 * [Continuous Deployment (CD)](https://en.wikipedia.org/wiki/Continuous_delivery)
 * [DevOps](https://theagileadmin.com/what-is-devops/)

-We also discuss the pros and cons of improving the SDP as well as present a customizable SDP template to help kickstart the process that supports realizing benefits along each step of the way.
+We discuss the pros and cons of modernizing the SDP as well as present a customizable SDP template to help kickstart the process that supports realizing benefits along each step of the way.

 <!--more-->